TABLE OF CONTENTS

 - The total number of Administrators, Managers, Moderators, Contributors, and Viewers in your Account.
 If same user belongs to Account as well as Portal, higher role limit applies.
 For example, if John Doe is a Contributor in one Portal and a Viewer in another, he will be registered as a Contributor while accounting for number of registered users and allowed Administrators.
 To learn more about them, see: Understanding User Roles.

-All the bandwidth consumption, including that utilized while uploading and playing back content in an Account is displayed under this section.
+All the bandwidth consumption, including that utilized while uploading and playing back content in an Account is displayed under this category.

 The primary reason for transcoding/encoding is to ensure universal playback across all devices, players and browsers by creating multiple renditions of the uploaded media.
 This chart depicts the details that how much GB of data was transcoded as sum off all data uploaded for transcoding and the renditions or variations created for it in GBs.
 To learn more about transcoding and the renditions created as a result , go through Understanding Encoding Profiles in VIDIZMO.